jimhigson/oboe.js/writing/main/5_Implementation.md

 explorative and expressive.

-Integration tests are not run on save, they intentionally simulate a slow network so they take too long to run.
+Integration tests are not run on save, they intentionally simulate a slow network so they take some time to run.
 I'd already have started the next work by the time they complete.
-Oboe is coded under git and hosted on github.
-The integration tests are used as the final check\
-before a branch in git is merged into the master.
+Oboe is version controlled using git and hosted on github.
+The integration tests are used as the final check before a branch in git is merged into the master.

 Packaging as a single, distributable file
 -----------------------------------------